Table of Contents

 IAM systems are similar to CIAM in that they use particular sign-in systems for verification like single sign-on (only requires one sign-on for multiple apps) and 2FA.
 IAM systems can also be deployed on-premises, but like CIAM, cloud-based IDaaS subscription models offer a higher level of security and data protection.

-CIAM vs. IAM: The differences
+CIAM vs. IAM: the differences

 While quite similar in many ways, CIAM and IAM have their distinct differences, which includes their intended target audience, where the user experience focus is, security and privacy concerns, scalability requirements, and integration needs.